katharinalisalin/demo-bug-template/docs/contributing/index.md

 ### CoC violations

-As our [Code of Conduct] outlines, it is essential to treat the community and As stated in our [Code of Conduct], we expect all members of our community to treat each other with respect and use language that is inclusive and welcoming.
+As our [Code of Conduct] outlines, it is essential to treat the community and as stated in our [Code of Conduct], we expect all members of our community to treat each other with respect and use language that is inclusive and welcoming.
 We strive to create a positive and supportive environment, and any behavior that is inappropriate, threatening, offensive, or harmful violates our Code of Conduct.
 We take such violations seriously and will take appropriate action in response.

 > __Please note__ that we __reserve the right and have the responsibility to remove, edit, or reject any contributions__,